ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/sony-headphones-giveaway.markdown

   \ design makes travel easy, Cushioned earpads for total comfort, Wide frequency\
   \ range for clear highs and lows, Enfolding closed-back design seals in sound… and\
   \ those are some of its incredible features!</p>\r\n<p>If you can’t wait to try\
-  \ this amazing headphones, think no more an enter the form below for a chance to\
+  \ this amazing headphones, think no more and enter the form below for a chance to\
   \ win them!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win the brand new Sony Headphones!"
 entry-content: "Enter the draw to win the brand new Sony Headphones by completing\